 There is a seasonal campsite at Puerto Muelas which is normally open for Easter and then Summer.

-The pitches have electric and there is a shower block and toilets.
+The pitches have electricity and there is a shower block and toilets.

 The beach of Puerto Muelas is popular, there is easy access from the car park and buoys in the water for sheltered mooring.
 Walking around the point over the rocks at the base of the cliffs is the larger beach of Caleta del Congrio which is considered nudist and gay friendly.

 From Caleta del Congrio walk up to the top of the headland, here you can see the seas meet around the Punta de Papagayo.

 The view to Playa del Pozo, Playa Mujeres and in the distance the pícon mountain at Las Breñas is stunning.
 The cove of Papagayo is sheltered and inviting, you can see Montaña Roja and Playa Blanca across the bay.